dahliaws/NLP_match_cv_job/README.md

 Adding to the complexity was the uploading of data from differnt file-types and directing them into similar data structures.

-In addition to the matching a word clustering analysis was carried out.
-Using K-mean clustering relevant keyword clusters were determind.
-Word clusting was found for the the resume_df and later for the positions_df.
+Also, using K-mean clustering relevant keyword clusters were determined for the CVs and for the job descriptions.
-The positions_df was a significantly larger dataset and therefor the clustering seemed more logical.
+The positions_df was a significantly larger dataset and therefor more ideal for analysis.
-Additional meterics are necessary to determine that accuracy of these results.

 Since K-means clustering is unsupervised and therefore has no explicit lables or targets other evaluation metrics must be used.
 Methods for validation used in this project were:
 1. Silhouette score - A measure of how similar an object is to its own cluster compared to other clusters.